Lumibricks: Wheat Field with Cypresses — Painting with Bricks

 Tribute — Scepticism Removed

 Sometimes they feel commercial rather than respectful.
+Even Gimmicky.
 This is not that.

 Hidden beneath the frame are printed tiles referencing several of Van Gogh’s works — including The Bedroom (1888), The Potato Eaters (1885), Wheatfield with Crows (1890), The Church at Auvers (1890), and First Steps, after Millet (1890).